 A virtual environment imposes 'environmental constraint' (as discussed in Section 3) to agents, and it consists of obstacles, spaces, exits, exit signs and assembly points.
 The geometric engine (a software component implemented in Visual LISP) extracts the model built using ADT (Architectural Desktop) and exports the results to the Crowd Simulation Engine.
+The extracted geometric information include:

 - Obstacles.
-Obstacles refer to walls, furniture, and any objects that are inaccessible.
+Obstacles refer to walls, furniture and any objects that are inaccessible.
 Each obstacle has definitive boundaries.
 Agents detect obstacles through their sensors. - Spaces.
 Spaces are the areas where agents may maneuver freely.
 Examples are corridors, lobbies, rooms, and exterior openings.
 The shapes and dimensions of spaces are obtained based on the arrangement of obstacles. - Exits.
-Exits, such as doors, connect spaces and allow an agent to transit from one space to another.
+Exits, such as doors, connect spaces and allow an agent to transit from one space to another. - Exit signs.
+Exit signs are devices which label exiting routes to exterior openings.
+They usually are unidirectional.
+A human agent can sense an exit sign if there are no obstacles between the eyes of the agent and the sign and the sign is within a visible range. - Assembly points.
+Assembly points are locations to specify the destinations upon evacuating from a facility.
+Assembly points are commonly used in evacuation plans to indicate safe gathering locations in case of an emergency.